 The Children's Services Trust will clarify with the referrer the nature of the concerns and how and why they have arisen.

-The Multi Agency Levels of Need provides guidance about the criteria for making and receiving referrals.
+The Multi-Agency Threshold Guidance provides guidance about the criteria for making and receiving referrals.

 The child must be seen by a qualified social worker as soon as possible following a referral and the child's needs and safety remain paramount at all times.